gvergnaud/evolui/README.md

 A template library that magically understands Promises and Observables.

+Evolui takes care of refreshing your UI when promises and observables emit new values.
-Evolui leverages template tags to automatically manage your observable subscriptions, so you only care about where the data should be displayed.
+You can only care about where the data should be displayed.

 ## Get it